tderwedu/42cursus/12_Inception/RandomFacts.md

 ## PHP FPM (FastCGI Process Manager)
 This guide assume PHP FPM already installed and configured either using tcp port (127.0.0.1:9000) or unix socket (/var/run/php-fpm.sock).

+Ah - that makes more sense.
+So we need to resolve etc/php-fpm.d/*.conf relative to /usr/local.
+Resulting in /usr/local/etc/php-fpm.d/*.conf (usually you'll at least find a www.conf file in there).
+The pool config determines amongst other things how php-fpm listens for connections (e.g. via Unix socket or via TCP IP:port).

+Note the fastcgi_pass docker-php-fpm:9000; line that tells nginx how to reach our php-fpm service.